 If you’re interested, you can download the presentation slides here:

 As usual our focus wasn’t on the presentations, but the attendees.
 Nonetheless, the presentations were interesting and high quality.
-For us the most captivating were the presentations:
+For us the most captivating were:

 DIAdem and Datafinder Server – Highlights of the current Versions by Walter Rick